oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/1-labs-git-hub-get-started-install-configure/1-labs-git-hub-get-started-install-configure.md

 ## Task 3: Download and Install the latest version of Git (Optional Step)

-> **Note:** Oracle recommends using the GitHub Desktop client because of its simple and user-friendly user interface, and it is also much easier to use than the Git command line.
+> **Note:** If you are new to Git and Github, we recommend using the GitHub Desktop client because of its simple and user-friendly user interface.
 Therefore, skip this task and follow the instructions in **Task 4: Install GitHub Desktop** if you are not familiar with command-line interface.

 To install Git: